Polocrosse

 Playing polocrosse in New South Wales, Australia.
 No.1 Attack, Quirindi Club Final.

-Polocrosse is a team sport that is a combination of polo and lacrosse.
-It is played outside, on a field (the pitch), on horseback.
+Polocrosse is a team sport derived from elements of polo and lacrosse.
+It is played outdoors on a field (called a pitch) while riding horseback.
 Each rider uses a cane or fiberglass stick to which is attached a racquet head with a loose, thread net, in which the ball is carried.
-The ball is made of sponge rubber and is approximately four inches across.
-The objective is to score goals by throwing the ball between the opposing team's goal posts.
+The ball is made of sponge rubber and is about 100 mm (3.9 in) in diameter.
+The objective is to score by sending the ball between and above the opposing team's goal posts.

 International Polocrosse Council (IPC)

 IPC was formed in Queensland, Australia on 21 June 1976.